Wilmox/portfolio/_content/notes/cant-hurt-me.md

 labelIcons: ['📈', '🧠']
 ---

+# Introduction

 _Master Your Minds and Defy the Odds_

-## INTRODUCTION

 For Goggins, childhood was far from innocently playing outside without a care in the world.
 Instead, he experienced trauma from an abusive father and extreme prejudice and poverty in rural America.
 Statistically, Goggins was going nowhere and was destined for a life of depression and poverty.
 However, he defied all odds through self-discipline, mental toughness, and hard work.
 No longer was he a depressed, overweight young man with no future.
 By committing himself to losing weight and improving his test scores, Goggins became a U.S. Armed Forces icon and one of the world’s top endurance athletes.
 He has become the only man in history to complete elite training as a Navy SEAL, Army Ranger, and Air Force Tactical Air Controller.
 He didn’t stop there, however, and he went on to set records in extreme endurance events and has been named The Fittest (Real) Man in America.

 In Can’t Hurt Me, Goggins shares his incredible story and reveals a path that anyone can follow to push past limits, eliminate fear, and live life to its fullest.

-### Do You Know Who You Really Are and What You’re Capable Of?
+## Do You Know Who You Really Are and What You’re Capable Of?

 **Denial** is the ultimate comfort zone.
 The truth is, that we all make habitual, self-limiting choices by nature.
 It’s how our brain is wired, which is why motivation is crap.

-Odds are that you might have had a good childhood and even now might have a damn decent life, but no matter who you are, who your parents are or were, where you live, or how much money you have, you’re probably living at about 40 percent of your true capability.
+Odds are that you might have had a good childhood and even now might have a damn decent life, but no matter who you are, who your parents are or were, where you live, or how much money you have, you’re probably living at about **40 percent** of your true capability.
 And that’s a shame…

 Human beings change through study, habit, and stories.
 When you’re driven, whatever is in front of you, whether it’s racism, sexism, divorce, depression, obesity, or poverty, becomes fuel for your metamorphosis.

 I hope you are ready.
 It’s time to go to war with yourself.

-## I SHOULD HAVE BEEN A STATISTIC
+# I Should Have Been A Statistic

 _In this chapter Goggins details his horrific childhood, mainly caused by his child-abusing father, and his experience with racism.
 He also put down the first self-improvement challenge for you to follow._

-#### Challenge #1: Bad Hand
+## Challenge #1: Bad Hand

-“What are the current factors limiting your growth and success?
+What are the current factors limiting your growth and success?
 Is someone standing in your way at work or school?
 Are you underappreciated and overlooked for opportunities?
 What are the long odds you’re up against right now?
 Are <span>you</span> standing in your own way?

 Break out your journal and write them all out in minute detail.
 Don’t be bland with this assignment.
-Give your pain shape.
-Absorb its power, because you are about to flip that shit.”
+"Give your pain shape.
+Absorb its power, because you are about to flip that shit.

-## TRUTH HURTS
+# Truth Hurts

 _One day, during his high school career, Goggins met with an Air Force recruiter.
 Goggins thought he was a badass.
 He now had a dream of joining the Air Force, but it was simply that — a dream.
 Joining the Air Force would require talents and education that Goggins didn’t think he possessed._